chipbennett/oenology/readme.txt

 The Theme fully supports WordPress core Custom Background functionality.
 Background image or color is applied to the BODY tag, and will appear outside the Theme content.

-=== Post Formats Functionality ===

-The Theme fully supports WordPress core Post Formats functionality.
-Custom layout and style are applied for each of the core Post Format types: Aside, Audio, Chat, Gallery, Image, Link, Status, and Video.
-Post Format archive pages are linked in the post footer of each post that uses a Post Format other than "standard".
-Also, the Theme includes a custom Widget to display a list of Post Format types, similar to the Category list or Tag list.

 === Widgets ===

 The Theme includes some custom Widgets, that can take the place of their built-in counterparts.
 In fact, the custom Widgets are essentially identical to the core Widgets, except that the custom Widgets are collapsible.
 The following Widgets are available:
   * Archives
   * Categories
   * Linkroll by Cat
-  * Post Formats
   * Recent Posts
   * Tags